xiGUAwanOU/easy-vue-test-2/README.md

 # Easy Vue Test 2

 ## Introduction
 Easy Vue Test 2 is a test library for testing the components in a Vue.js project.
-It aims at providing a flexible and extendable API, to keep the test code simple and readable.
+It aims at providing a flexible and extendable API, to keep the test code simple and readable, and also fit into the needs of different projects.

+I have implemented the vue object cloning functionality by referencing the [vue-test-utils](https://github.com/vuejs/vue-test-utils/blob/dev/packages/test-utils/src/create-local-vue.js) library.

 ## Get Started
 ### 1. Install